MouseBiteLabs/Game-Boy-DMG-Color/README.md

 | IPS max brightness, NeoPixel LEDs off, headphones, original cartridge | 670 mW	| 17.6 hr |
 | IPS min brightness, NeoPixel LEDs off, headphones, original cartridge	| 500 mW	| 23.6 hr |

 *Note: If powering through the DC jack instead of batteries, an OEM adapter may not be able to supply enough power to the DMGC at maximum settings.
 Furthermore, <a href = "https://retrogamerepairshop.com/products/dmg-game-boy-original-dmg-usb-power-cord-adapter?variant=39454726455468">cables like these</a> will require at least ~200 mA output from the USB port for reliable operation at all settings.
-(USB 1.0 and 2.0 are probably not sufficient)*
+(USB 1.0 and 2.0 are likely not sufficient for higher loads, such as with the button LEDs on)*

 ## Audio Recordings and Spectrum
-I mentioned the sound of the DMGC is "warmer" than an original GBC.
+I mentioned the sound of the DMGC is "warmer" than an original GBC - it's bassier with less background noise (I suspect owing mostly to the modernized power supply).
 I connected the headphone jack to my computer's microphone input, and used Audacity to obtain line out recordings.
 Then I graphed the spectrum using Audacity's "plot spectrum" analysis tool.
 I'm not an audiophile, but I do think it sounds nicer.
 Listen for yourself:

 ### Original GBC Audio
 [file]